Frequently Asked Questions – FAQs

 How many states does the average American visit?

-According to research, about 10 to 12.
-And about 10% of people have never been outside the state where they were born!
+According to research, about 10% of people have never been outside the state where they were born!
+That research also said the average American has visited about 10 to 12 states.
 However, about 1% have been in all 50 states!
 (I never thought I’d be a 1%er!)

 Is visiting every county in the US a “thing”?

-Yes, a group called The Extra Miler Club tracks all 3,143 “county equivalents.”
+Yes, The Extra Miler Club tracks all 3,143 “county equivalents.”
 (Louisiana calls them parishes, and Alaska calls them boroughs.)
 Alaska also has some non-designated areas called “Census Areas” by the US Census Bureau.
-Alaska also refers to the Census Areas collectively as Unorganized Borough.
+Alaska also refers to the census areas collectively as the unorganized borough.

 National Parks Included in Road Trips?